-Each summer I volunteer as a festival steward for Oxfam at several music festivals in the UK.
+For many summers I volunteered as a festival steward for Oxfam at UK music festivals.
 If you have the time to help out and you enjoy festival life, I highly recommend it.

-Last month I went to Shambala Festival, held each year in a “secret” Northants location.
+Shambala Festival is held each year in a “secret” Northants location.
 It’s a music festival that also includes cinema, talks, workshops in various crafts and permaculture, and a wellbeing area with yoga, massages etc. Recycling and clearing the site afterwards are actively encouraged and one-use plastic bottles are not sold on site.

 Also, for the last few years, all food offered by festival caterers is vegetarian or vegan, with a huge range of great food on offer.
 The cattle that usually live on the field where we were camping may have been relieved about the lack of meat on site!

-If you would like news of my animal art and exhibitions, wildlife and animal stories, plus special offers for my followers, sign up below to join my mailing list.
-I promise not to bombard you with emails, I never share your details, and you can unsubscribe at any time.
+Sign up to get occasional animal art news plus special offers for my followers.
+I promise not to bombard you with emails.
+I never share your details, and you can unsubscribe at any time.

 You can see original paintings and giclee prints of some of my colourful farm animal art here.